 Catherine Sobredo Coaching

-I am a CTA certified coach.
-I help women grow through the transformative process of divorce.
-I offer ongoing support in moving through the challenging stages they face during this transition.
-I focus on reactivating my clients' self-confidence and self-esteem in order to redefine themselves.
+As a CTA certified coach, I help women grow through the transformative process of divorce.
+I offer ongoing support to women in transition as they begin to redefine themselves.
 I walk alongside my clients through each stage while helping them figure out what is important in order to attain financial freedom.
 Divorce will be much more costly if you don't plan ahead.
 I can assist you with resource collaborators.
 Divorce coaching is cost-effective.
 I work by phone, Skype, and face-to face meetings at my office.
 I offer a complimentary session.
 Please visit my website at http://coaching.catherinesobredo.com.

 This user-friendly divorce preparation service can help you complete the required paperwork for an uncontested divorce.
 By taking you through a series of questions to customize the paperwork to your situation, this is a lot better option than using fill-in-the-blank forms.
 Your completed documents are based on current court requirements and you will receive instructions on how to submit your paperwork with the local court.
 You'll also get access to various downloadable books covering a variety of topics that may need to be addressed in your divorce.
 Get started with your NM divorce.